Mustafazaareer/js_course/Day1.md

 b *= 3;
 c *= 10;
 ```
-###[Second Task ]([https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/compound-assignment-with-augmented-multiplication](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/concatenating-strings-with-the-plus-equals-operator)): Concatenating Strings with the Plus Equals Operator
+### Second Task: Concatenating Strings with the Plus Equals Operator

 Build myStr over several lines by concatenating these two strings: This is the first sentence. and This is the second sentence. using the += operator.
 Use the += operator similar to how it is shown in the example and be sure to include a space between the two strings.
-Start by assigning the first string to myStr, then add on the second string
+Start by assigning the first string to myStr, then add on the second string . [click here]([https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/compound-assignment-with-augmented-multiplication](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/concatenating-strings-with-the-plus-equals-operator))

 ### The Solution :
 ```js
 let myStr = "This is the first sentence. ";
 myStr += "This is the second sentence.";
 ```
-###[Third Task ](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/use-bracket-notation-to-find-the-nth-to-last-character-in-a-string): Use Bracket Notation to Find the Nth-to-Last Character in a String
+### Third Task: Use Bracket Notation to Find the Nth-to-Last Character in a String

-Use bracket notation to find the second-to-last character in the lastName string.
+Use bracket notation to find the second-to-last character in the lastName string. [click here](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/use-bracket-notation-to-find-the-nth-to-last-character-in-a-string)

-Hint: Try looking at the example above if you get stuck.

 ### The Solution :
 ```js